Worship Bulletin

 Celebrant & People: Almighty God, to you all hearts are open, all desires known, and from you no secrets are hid: Cleanse the thoughts of our hearts by the inspiration of your Holy Spirit, that we may perfectly love you, and worthily magnify your holy Name; through Christ our Lord.
 Amen.

-COLLECT FOR EASTER DAY Book of Common Prayer p.222
+COLLECT FOR PENTECOST SUNDAY Book of Common Prayer p.227

 Celebrant: The Lord be with you.